MadhushaPrasad/MadhushaPrasad/README.md

 <br/>

 <h3 align="jestify">I'm a passionate Full Stack Developer from Sri Lanka.
-I am also an open-source enthusiast and maintainer.
+And also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.</h3>

 ## 🙋‍♂️ About Me